umddb/cmsc424-fall2015/project5/README.md

 * **Task 5**: `task5_pagerank` should implement one iteration of the standard algorithm for computing PageRanks (see [Wikipedia Page](https://en.wikipedia.org/wiki/PageRank) for more details on PageRank).
 This is an iterative algorithm that uses the values computed in the previous iteration to re-compute the values for the next iteration.
 Specifically, you should implement the formula described in the above Wikipedia page in the section `Damping Factor`.
 Use the damping factor of 0.85.
 The result should be an RDD that looks very similar to `initial_pageranks` but with new values (note that since RDDs are immutable, you have to construct a new RDD and return it).

+You can use spark-submit to run the `assignment.py` file, but it would be easier to develop with pyspark (by copying the commands over).
+We will also shortly post iPython instructions.

 ### Submission